What affects purchasing costs in a restaurant?

 Common factors that affect your purchasing costs:

-Contracts and pricing terms
+Agreements and pricing terms

 Volumes and how purchases are coordinated